kdavies4/ModelicaRes/README.txt

 License terms
 -------------
-ModelicaRes_ is published under the liberal terms of the BSD license (see LICENSE.txt).
+ModelicaRes_ is published under the terms of the BSD license (see LICENSE.txt).
 Please share any modifications you make (preferably on a Github fork from https://github.com/kdavies4/ModelicaRes) so that others may benefit from your work.